-Sure, you can purchase cut-up and ready to cook chicken wings tend to be more pricey than chicken breast and whole chicken wings.
+Did you know that cut-up and ready-to-cook chicken wings tend to be more pricey than whole chicken breast and chicken wings?
 As such, it’s the right call, budget-wise, to slice up the chicken wings yourself.

 How to Cut Chicken Wings